snowdrop/cloud-native-dvlpt-demo/README.md

 ## Prerequisite

-- MiniShift created with 5Gb, OCP 3.7
+- MiniShift created with OCP 3.7.1 and launched using experimental features

 ```bash
 ISTIO_VERSION=${1:-0.4.0}